adefemi171/adefemi171/README.md

 ---

-## To create your own version of this wonderful feature by Github, follow this simple steps:
+## To create your version of this wonderful feature by Github, follow this simple steps:

 1. You can either fork or clone the repo
 2. Create a new repository
-3. Make the name of the repository your github username, fo example my username is `adefemi171` so my repository name will be `adefemi171`.
+3. Make the name of the repository your GitHub username, for example, my username is `adefemi171` so my repository name will be `adefemi171`.
-4. After this, a README.md file is automatically created, you can either clone this new repo or edit on your browser
+4. After this, a README.md file is automatically created, you can either clone this new repo or edit it on your browser
-5. Paste what you forked/cloned from my repository and edit to your own style.
+5. Paste what you forked/cloned from my repository and edit to your style.
 5. To add more style to your README, you can watch this video by [codeSTACKr](https://www.youtube.com/watch?v=n6d4KHSKqGk) for the Spotify and also the blogpost functionality